guillemaru/IBOAT_RL/README.md

 In this repo, all the files finishing by Main.py are test files.

 - In package sim, the following files can be run to generate simulations and understand how they work:
-    * [SimulationMain.py](SimulationMain.py) - generate a simulation using the simplified simulator.
+    * SimulationMain.py - generate a simulation using the simplified simulator.
-    * [MDPMain.py](MDPMain.py) - generate trajectories via mdp transitions and using the simplified simulator.
+    * MDPMain.py - generate trajectories via mdp transitions and using the simplified simulator.
-    * [Realistic_MDPMain.py](Realistic_MDPMain.py) - generate trajectories via mdp transitions and using the realistic      simulator.
+    * Realistic_MDPMain.py - generate trajectories via mdp transitions and using the realistic      simulator.

 - In package RL, the following files can be run to train models:
+  In folder DQN:
-    * [policyLearningMain.py](policyLearningMain.py) - train a network to learn the Q-values of a policy.
+    * policyLearningMain.py - train a network to learn the Q-values of a policy.
-    * [dqnMain.py](dqnMain.py) - find the optimal policy to control the Iboat using the DQN algorithm (discret set of actions).
+    * dqnMain.py - find the optimal policy to control the Iboat using the DQN algorithm (discret set of actions).
+  In folder DDPG (either for Pendulum, Acrobot or iBoat):
+    * main.py - create an agent, train and test a desired policy.
-    * [DDPGMain.py](DDPGMain.py) - find the optimal policy to control the Iboat using the DDPG algorithm (continuous set of actions).
+    * Agent.py - allows the agent to be built and perform the training algorithm.
+    * QNetwork.py - Actor and Critic architecture definition.
+DDPG optimisation algorithm.

 ## Teaser